mrsahin101/BOOKS/C_Programming/Cpp_For_Dummies/Part_III_Introduction_to_Classes/Notes.md

 - A single function can be declared as friend of two classes at same time.
 But binding classes is normally considered bad because it makes one class dependent on the other.
 - A member function of one class may be declared a friend of another class.
 - An entire class can be named a friend of another.

+## Chapter 16 -> Why Do you Build Me Up, Just to Tear Me Down, Baby=
+- A class describes a type of thing.
+An object is one of those things.
+In another saying, An object is an instance of a class
+- **constructor** is automatically called when object of given class is created.
+Constructor initialize the object to valid initial state.It carries the same name as the class to differentiate it from other members of class.
+Constructor cant be invoked manually.
+Constructor can access protected members of class.
+- **destructor** : Handles destruction of the object.
+Its basically de-initialize all objects created.
+If memory allocated on heap, memory must be freed before objects goes away.
+- Constructors can be written also as outline functions.
+- If a class contains a data member that is an object of another class, the constructor for that class is called automatically as well.
+- Each object within a class must construct itself efore the class constructor can be invoked.
+- The destructor member has the same name as the class, but with a tilde(~) added at the front.

+## Chapter 17 -> Making Constructive Arguments
+- Sometimes we need to arguments to constructors.
+- Constructors can be overloaded.
+C++ chooses the proper constructor based on the arguments in the declarations of object.
+- C++ allows you specify default value for function argument in declaration to be used when argument is not present
+- Every class must have a constructor, otherwise you cant create objects of that class.
+But C++ to provide compatability with C, C++ provides default constructors.
+- When initializing const values via constructor, : -> colon syntax is used.
+- static objects are constructed only once.
+- We can construct object with static, which means it will be constructed only once.